Police Brutality Statistics

 Despite the increased data visibility into the problem in recent years, police killings of civilians continue to occur at an astonishing rate.
 We’ll examine which groups of people are most likely to be killed by the police in the following section.
 But we’ll begin with a high-level view of the problem at the national, state, and international levels.

-According to The Washington Post’s tracking database, at least 1,096 people were shot and killed by the police in 2022.
-And according to Mapping Police Violence, a leading police violence research project, police killed a minimum of 1,200 people that same year.
-That includes victims shot by police or another cause of death — such as tasers, physical restraints, or police vehicles.
+According to The Washington Post’s tracking database, at least 1,173 people were shot and killed by the police in 2024.
+Meanwhile, Mapping Police Violence, a leading police violence research project, found that police killed a minimum of 1,260 people that year.
+This statistic includes victims shot by police or another cause of death—such as tasers, physical restraints, or police vehicles.

-The Mapping Police Violence analysis, which pulls data from the longstanding Fatal Encounters database, also noted a disturbing observation.
-In 2022, there were only 10 days when police did not kill someone in the US.
+The Mapping Police Violence analysis, which pulls data from the longstanding Gun Violence Archive and the Fatal Encounters database, also noted a disturbing observation.
+In 2024, there were only 10 days when police did not kill someone in the U.S.

 Have the rates of police killings increased over the years?